List: Arizona school districts requiring masks for 2021-2022 school year

-Superintendent Troy J. Bales announced Aug.
-17 that Paradise Valley district schools will require masks indoors for students, staff and visitors at school sites.
-There will be a limited opt-out option for students and staff.
+Paradise Valley Unified School District Superintendent Troy J. Bales announced Aug.
+17, 2021, that Paradise Valley district schools will require masks indoors for students, staff and visitors at school sites.
+There is a limited opt-out option for students and staff.

 The Pendergast Elementary School District announced Oct.
-1 that it will require masks indoors on school property regardless of vaccination status due to the "increasing numbers of COVID positive students, and continued high transmission of COVID-19" in its community.
-The district also cited a recent CDC which found that Arizona schools with mask requirements had fewer outbreaks than those without.
-The mask policy starts Oct.
-11.
+1, 2021, that it will require masks indoors on school property regardless of vaccination status due to the "increasing numbers of COVID positive students, and continued high transmission of COVID-19" in its community.
+The district also cited a CDC report which found that Arizona schools with mask requirements had fewer outbreaks than those without.
+The mask policy started Oct.
+11, 2021.

-The Phoenix Union High School District announced July 30 it will require all students, staff and visitors wear face coverings when schools start on Aug.
-2. All 32 of the ZIP codes in the district's boundaries have high or substantial COVID-19 spread, according to the district.
+The Phoenix Union High School District announced July 30, 2021, it would require all students, staff and visitors wear face coverings when schools start on Aug.
+2, 2021.

 The Roosevelt Elementary School District issued a mask mandate on Aug.
-3 for their students and staff in response to the recent spike in COVID-19 cases and the more transmissible delta variant.
+3, 2021, for their students and staff.

 Salpointe Catholic High School, a private school in Tucson, is requiring students and employees to wear masks indoors while community COVID-19 transmission rates are "substantial" or "high" in Pima County.
-The county currently has a "substantial" transmission rate.
 Masks will become optional when the community transmission rate is reduced to "moderate" or level and/or until Salpointe reaches a 90% vaccination rate.
 In an Aug.
-4 statement, Salpointe said it will not require vaccination, but the school strongly encourages students get vaccinated and upload a photo of their vaccination card to myPointe.
+4, 2021, statement, Salpointe said it will not require vaccination, but the school strongly encourages students get vaccinated.
 Vaccine incentives will be offered.